Alam-Bangi/Learning/Daily/July/11-July-2025/(34)quiz.md

 - A keyword to reserve memory for data

 Question 4:
-How can we change the value of a variable?</br>
+How can we change the value of a variable?
 - By assigning a new value using the assignment operator

+Question 5:
+Which of the following variable names is NOT allowed in Java?
+- 3goals

+Question 6:
+Which of the following is a recommended naming convention for variables in Java?
+- Use camelCase for variable names with multiple words
 ```